dixahq/simple-adf-formatter/README.md

 This example counts the characters of all text content.
 It's not the intended usage of formatters, but shows their flexibility nicely.

-Note the `default` callback: Without it, it would to nothing at it would never recurse into child nodes from any element including the `doc` root.
+Note the `default` callback: Without it, it would do nothing as it would never recurse into child nodes from any element including the doc root.

 ```ts
 const f: Formatter<number> = {